flag-UK

 Daily beach barbecues are sure to offer a memorable opportunity to taste freshly-caught seafood among other zesty Bahamian flavours, while live performances from local musicians will complete the dreamy beach atmosphere.
 If a spot of retail therapy is in order, local artisans will be in situ selling traditional hand-crafted goods.

-Once complete, the Royal Beach Club will be able to host approximately 2,000 guests.
+The Royal Beach Club is able to host approximately 2,000 guests.

-– READ MORE: What are the coolest things onboard new Legend of the Seas?
+– READ MORE: The coolest things onboard new Legend of the Seas

 Inside Royal Beach Club Paradise Island